-We have audited the accompanying financial statements of the Company "Piraeus Factoring Trade Claims Single Member S.A." (the Company), which comprise the statement of financial position as at December 31, 2022, and the statements of comprehensive income, changes in equity and cash flow for the year then ended, as well as a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying financial statements of the Company "Piraeus Factoring Trade Claims Single Member S.A." (the Company), which comprise the statement of financial position as at December 31, 2023, and the statements of comprehensive income, changes in equity and cash flow for the year then ended, including a summary of significant accounting policies and other explanatory notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company "Piraeus Factoring Trade Claims Single Member S.A." as of December 31, 2022, and of its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (I.F.R.S.) as endorsed by the European Union.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company "Piraeus Factoring Trade Claims Single Member S.A." as of December 31, 2023, and of its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (I.F.R.S.) as endorsed by the European Union.